 The trees take much longer to grow, meaning it is a lot more expensive than softwood, and hardwood aesthetics are much more popular due to the fine grains and classic appearance.

 Softwood, on the other hand, comes from coniferous trees, which means they are evergreen and don’t lose their leaves.
 On a cellular level, they are not the same, and their structure means they are a lot softer.
 However, softwood is much more sustainable as it doesn’t take as long to grow, meaning they are more readily available and, therefore, a lot cheaper.

 This is all very interesting information, but what does this mean for windows and doors?

 What wood is used for hardwood windows?

-Traditional British oak is a very popular choice for older, heritage style properties and some of the first timber windows were made from oak.
-It is a very enduring and stable timber, which also offers fantastic thermal and acoustic insulation.
+Traditional British oak is a popular choice for older, heritage-style properties, and some of the first timber windows were made from oak.
+It is a very enduring and stable timber, offering fantastic thermal and acoustic insulation.
 The fine lines and sleek appearance of oak make it such a commonly found timber in many places such as furniture products and also windows.